guzmonne/organizations-stack/README.md

 ## AWS SSO

-By configuring AWS SSO, all the actors will access any of the environments with the same set of credentials.
+By configuring AWS SSO, all the actors will access any environments with the same set of credentials.
 It also simplifies the onboarding of new members and assignments of roles and permissions.

 The following roles will be created:

-**AdministratorAccess**: Grants admin access to an AWS Account.
+- **AdministratorAccess**: Grants admin access to an AWS Account.
-**DeveloperAccess**: Allows developers to create, update, or delete AWS resources from an account, but prevents them from creating, updating, and deleting IAM users and groups.
+- **DeveloperAccess**: Allows developers to create, update, or delete AWS resources from an account, but prevents them from creating, updating, and deleting IAM users and groups.
-**DevOpsAccess**: Allows DevOps engineers to deploy and manage CI/CD pipelines.
+- **DevOpsAccess**: Allows DevOps engineers to deploy and manage CI/CD pipelines.
-**ApproverAccess**: Allows users to view and approve manual changes for all pipelines.
+- **ApproverAccess**: Allows users to view and approve manual changes for all pipelines.
-**ViewOnlyAccess**: Allows users to view resources and basic metadata across all AWS services.
+- **ViewOnlyAccess**: Allows users to view resources and basic metadata across all AWS services.
-**BillingAccess**: Allows users to see the Billing details of an AWS Account.
+- **BillingAccess**: Allows users to see the Billing details of an AWS Account.

 ## Billing